linq2db/linq2db.EntityFrameworkCore/README.md

 # Current status

-Right now it is an early preview.
 Below is a list of providers, that should work right now:

 - SQL Server
 - MySQL (including Devart and Pomelo providers)